Freedom of the Press

 Economic Environment(0 = best, 30 = worst)

-Due to Sierra Leone’s poverty, advertising rates are among the lowest in the world, and the business management and operational structures of media outlets are not always efficient.
+Due to Sierra Leone’s poverty, advertising rates are among the lowest in the world, and the management and operational structures of media outlets are not always efficient.
 Few news providers can afford to station reporters outside the capital, and printing presses and other materials are scarce and unreliable.
-Journalists’ pay is generally very low, and many work without pay, taking second jobs that can cause conflicts of interest.
+Journalists are untrained and poorly paid; many work without pay, taking second jobs that can cause conflicts of interest.
 Economic insecurity leaves journalists more vulnerable to editorial pressure from owners, advertisers, and other businesses.